mrudulan/DevPlatv2Template/Online/Readme.md

-# With one click deploy GPT-3 model on Azure Machine Learning Service
+# With one click deploy GPT-3 model on Azure Machine Learning

 We now have ability to deploy and use gpt-3 model with Azure machine learning.